magentabusiness/magentabusiness.github.io/docs/paas/user-guide/oauth-2-support.md

         title: 'Go to the "Clients" page in the left-hand menu, and click the "Create client" button;'
     1:
         image: /images/user-guide/oauth-2-support/keycloak/create-client-2.png
-        title: 'Enter "thingsboard" as the client ID.
+        title: 'Enter "iot hub" as the client ID.
 Leave the client type as "OpenID Connect".
 Click "Next";'
     2:
         image: /images/user-guide/oauth-2-support/keycloak/create-client-3.png
         title: 'Turn on "Client authentication" option.
 Confirm that "Standard flow" is enabled.
 Click "Next";'